rjsahu082022/Kafka-/kafka-producer/README.md

   2. localhost:8087/message2

   Multiple Consumer:-

-  If we want to read from multiple consumer then we have to start two consumer on different address.
+  If we want to consume from multiple consumer then we have to start two consumer on different address.